aphyr/distsys-class/README.markdown

   - It's not always clear which of these optimizations to use, and which can be safely combined
   - Each implementation uses a slightly different flavor
+  - Paxos is really more of a *family* of algorithms than a well-described single entity
 - Used in a variety of production systems
   - Chubby
   - Cassandra
   - Riak
   - FoundationDB
   - WANdisco SVN servers
+- New research: Paxos quorums need not be majority: can optimize for fast phase-2 quorums [Howard, Malkhi, and Spiegelman](https://arxiv.org/abs/1608.06696).
-- We're not even sure Chubby *is* Paxos, as described in the papers
+  - We're not sure how to USE this yet
-  - Paxos is really more of a *family* of algorithms than a well-described single entity
-  - Though we're pretty darn confident in the various proofs at this point
+  - Durability still requires distribution

 ### ZAB